RayZhhh/llm4ad-doc/source/index.rst

 📝About LLM4AD
 --------------------------

-- This platform is developed and maintained by LLM4AD developer group who is affiliated to the City University of Hong Kong (CityUHK) and Southern University of Science and Technology (SUSTech).

-- We have developed the framework for research purposes and hope to contribute to the research area by delivering tools for LLM-based automated algorithm design methods.
+This platform is developed and maintained by LLM4AD developer group from the City University of Hong Kong (CityUHK) and the Southern University of Science and Technology (SUSTech).
+We develop LLM4AD platform for research purposes and hope to contribute to the research area by delivering tools for LLM-based algorithm design methods.

-- If you intend to use our framework for any profit-making purposes, please contact `us <http://www.llm4ad.com/contact.html>`_.

-- We are appriciated if you could give us a 🌟 on `GitHub <https://github.com/Optima-CityU/llm4ad>`_.

-- We are more than welcome to contributions including developing code and ideas to improve our platform.
+- **Contribution:** We are more than welcome to contribute including developing code and ideas to improve our platform.
+We are appriciated if you could give us a 🌟 on `GitHub <https://github.com/Optima-CityU/llm4ad>`_.

-- If you like our platform, and you would like to use it for profit-making purposes?
+- **Collaborations:** If you like our platform, and you would like to use it for profit-making purposes?
 We are always searching for industrial collaborations because they help direct research to meet the industry’s needs.

-- If you find a bug or you have any kind of concern regarding the correctness, please report us an issue.
+- **Issue:** If you find a bug or you have any kind of concern regarding the correctness, please report us an issue.

+- **Profit Purpose:** If you intend to use LLM4AD for any profit-making purposes, please contact `us <https://www.llm4ad.com/contact.html>`_.

 🧭Navigation